rjskene/see19/README.md

            and analyzing Coronavirus Disease 2019 aka COVID19 aka C19**

-*Dataset Last Updated June 19, 2020 20:50:08*
+*Dataset Last Updated June 20, 2020 12:56:59*

 ***
 # June 19, 2020 Update

-**New Testset**: Hospitalization data has been added for select states in the US and Italy.
+Hospitalization data has been added for select states in the US and Italy.
 Data pulled from same sources as cases, fatality, and testing data.
-The testset will be updated periodically until data is merged

 ***
 # June 17, 2020 Update